1ec5/avim/README.md

 1. Go to the tests/ directory in your checkout of this project.
 1. Run `js24 -b -s test.js`.

-The tests/ directory also contains corpus.js, useful for testing AVIM against a wordlist, such as those maintained by the [hunspell-spellcheck-vi](https://code.google.com/p/hunspell-spellcheck-vi/source/browse/trunk/dictionaries/) and [viet-corpus](https://github.com/lewtds/viet-corpus) projects.
+The tests/ directory also contains corpus.js, useful for testing AVIM against a wordlist, such as those maintained by the [hunspell-vi](https://github.com/1ec5/hunspell-vi) project.

 Translations
 ------------